Myles Straw Player Props: Guardians vs. Astros

 Astros Pitching Rankings

-- The 9.2 strikeouts per nine innings compiled by the Astros pitching staff ranks sixth in the league.
+- The pitching staff for the Astros has a collective 9.2 K/9, the sixth-best in MLB.

-- The Astros have the fourth-ranked team ERA among all league pitching staffs (3.81).
+- The Astros have a 3.78 team ERA that ranks third across all MLB pitching staffs.

 - Astros pitchers combine to rank 16th in baseball in home runs allowed (126 total, 1.2 per game).